ToolsForHumans/zag/doc/source/user/notifications.rst

 ------------------

-To receive notification on flow state changes use the :py:class:`~taskflow.types.notifier.Notifier` instance available as the ``notifier`` property of an engine.
+To receive notification on flow state changes use the :py:class:`~zag.types.notifier.Notifier` instance available as the ``notifier`` property of an engine.

 A basic example is: